-The interaction between the two animals is subtly yet emotive and imparts tenderness to the whole scene.
+The interaction between the two animals is subtle yet emotive and imparts tenderness to the whole scene.
 Sosen, was renowned for his sensitive portrayal of simians.
-It is believed that he observed monkeys in their natural habitat, hence his ability to subtlety capture the animals' characteristic attitudes and movements.
+It is believed that he observed monkeys in their natural habitat, hence his ability to subtly capture the animals' characteristic attitudes and movements.
 The elements of the scene are set against a pale ink wash background.

 The realistic and accurate depiction of the animals' soft fur shows Sosen's outstanding technical skill.
 His meticulous and fine brushwork gives a high degree of accuracy and detail to the primates' physical appearance, permitting their identification as Japanese macaques.

 The painting is mounted in typical East Asian method, as a hanging scroll, with a beautifully ornate border of brown and gold brocade bearing a pattern of pomegranate fruits among foliage.

 The painting is signed ‘Reimyo Sosen hitsu’ [From the brush of Reimyo Sosen] and is sealed ‘Sosen’.

 In Japanese visual culture, seasonal references are used to show appreciation for the natural world and its cycles.
 It is also a way to express awareness of the inevitability of change.

 Seasonal themes can be observed in Sosen’s paintings of monkeys.
 He depicted the animals in different environments to evoke the various times of the year.

 Hanging scrolls would have been changed regularly according to the season or for special occasions.